 Revised Process for Standard Revisions

-Commencing 2022, the revision process shall now follow the newly developed Standard Setting Procedure (SSP) which provides for the constitution of an (ad hoc) Standard Revision Committee (SRC) for each revision.
+Commencing 2022, the revision process has followed the Standard Setting Procedure (SSP) which provides for the constitution of a Standard Revision Committee (SRC) for each revision.
 The SRC consists of experts from different stakeholder groups, works on the basis of respective terms of reference and decides on the revised standard.
 Selection of members is based on the “GOTS Stakeholder Identification Document”.

 Public Consultation and Comments on GOTS Revision Drafts

-GOTS revision drafts shall be available for open public consultation and comments during the revision process.
+GOTS revision drafts were made available for open public consultation and comments during the revision process.
 GOTS encourages all stakeholders including associations, organisations, companies and individuals to contribute to the process of the revision of the Standard through this process.
-The timeline for the revision to GOTS version 7.0 is as follows:
+The timeline for the revision to GOTS version 7.0 was as follows:

 1. Constitution of GOTS SRC